olik30/k30-physics-mcq-trainer/docs/explaining-everything.md

 Day 11: We let the AI train on that cleaned set (one quick sanity run so far) and recorded the training stats.
 Day 12: We ran an automatic report card on the trained AI; ~84% of the outputs were valid JSON, ~69% passed the schema checks, but none matched the reference answers—so we have work to do before trusting it.
 Day 13: We regenerated 40 of the weakest MCQs, logged why they failed, and built a tiny CLI + playbook so humans can approve or reject them after Day 14.
-Day 14: We’ll compare the trained versions, package everything, and set up an easy station for you to give feedback.
+Day 14: We trained a second adapter, compared it to the first, and bundled every artifact (datasets, metrics, adapters, review tools) into `handoff/day14_artifacts/` for human QA.

 Inside data/
 pdfs/ – the original exam papers and mark schemes, untouched.